 - Bake at 350°F for 18-22 minutes or until a cake tester comes out clean.

 - Remove from pan and let cool on wire rack.

 - Let cupcakes cool completely before frosting.

-- In a stand mixer fitted with the paddle attachment, cream together the softened butter, powdered sugar, espresso powder, and vanilla until smooth and creamy.
+- In a stand mixer fitted with the paddle attachment, cream together the softened butter, powdered sugar, and espresso powder until smooth and creamy.

-- Beat the buttercream for 3-4 minutes on high speed until light and fluffy.
+- Add in 1-2 tablespoons of cream as needed to thin out the buttercream, then beat for 4-5 minutes on high speed until light and fluffy.